ExpediaGroup/graphql-kotlin/generator/graphql-kotlin-federation/README.md

 ## Installation

-Using a JVM dependency manager, simply link `graphql-kotlin-federation` to your project.
+Using a JVM dependency manager, link `graphql-kotlin-federation` to your project.

 With Maven: